warren-bank/mirror-XMail-mail-server/docs/Readme.txt

                 Set the number of subdirectories allocated for the DNS cache files storage ( default 101 ).

+        -M4     Use only IPV4 records for host name lookups (default).

+        -M6     Use only IPV6 records for host name lookups.

+        -M5     Use IPV4 records if present, or IPV6 records otherwise, for host name lookups.

+        -M7     Use IPV6 records if present, or IPV4 records otherwise, for host name lookups.

     [POP3]

         -P-     Disable the service.

+        -P6     Bind to IPV6 address (in case no -PI option is specified)

         -Pp port
                 Set POP3 server port (if you change this you must know what